 This report describes the methods used to map emissions in the National Atmospheric Emissions Inventory (NAEI).
 The maps provide spatially resolved modelled estimates of emissions compiled at 1x1 km resolution for each sector.
-One set of maps is produced for the most recent inventory year.
-Maps for 2014 have been produced this year.
-The mapped emissions data are made freely available on the NAEI web site at http://naei.defra.gov.uk/data/mapping.
+One set of maps is produced for the most recent inventory year - as the inventory reports on an N-2 basis, maps for 2015 have been produced this year.
+The mapped emissions data are made freely available on the NAEI web site at http://naei.beis.gov.uk/data/mapping.

 The geographical distribution of emissions across the UK is built up from a number of data sources and methods that are individually tailored to each sector.
 For large industrial and commercial sources, emissions are compiled based on data from a variety of official UK regulatory sources.
-For diffuse emission sources distribution maps are generated using appropriate surrogate statistics for each sector.
+For diffuse emission sources, distribution maps are generated using appropriate surrogate statistics for each sector.
 The method used for each source sector varies according to the data available.

 Emission maps are a crucial evidence base supporting a variety of Government policy support work at the national level.
 In particular, the maps are used as input into a programme of air pollution modelling studies.
-They also provide a spatial overview of emissions and are used to compile and report gridded emissions to the United Nations Economic Commission for Europe (UNECE) Convention on Long-range Transboundary Air Pollution (CLR-TAP).
+They also provide a spatial overview of emissions and are used to compile and report gridded emissions to the United Nations Economic Commission for Europe (UNECE) Convention on Long-Range Transboundary Air Pollution (CLRTAP).
 Local area statistics are compiled from the maps and related data as well.
-For example, carbon dioxide emissions from fuel use at the Local Authority level have been produced for Defra and DECC since 2005 using data from the NAEI's mapping work.
+For example, carbon dioxide emissions from fuel use at the Local Authority level have been produced for Defra and BEIS since 2005 using data from the NAEI's mapping work.
 As of March 2008, these datasets were designated as National Statistics.
 In addition, the emission maps provide an illustrative and intuitive way engaging with non-technical audiences who may wish to find out about emissions in their area.